Archdiocese of the Goths and the Northlands: Historiography

-These claims run counter to the general 20th-century consensus of historians, but there is some more recent research which seems to corroborate that Christianity may have been present in Sweden earlier than previously thought, from as early as the 8th or 9th century, via Byzantine transmission.
-This supposed cultural contact reflects the Viking Age (9th-century) Swedish expansion eastward, establishing the so-called Rus' Khaganate on the margins of the Byzantine sphere of influence.
+These claims run counter to the general 20th-century consensus of historians, but there is some more recent research which seems to corroborate that Christianity may have been present in Russia earlier than previously thought, from as early as the 8th or 9th century, via Byzantine transmission.
+This supposed cultural contact reflects the Viking Age (9th-century) Rus expansion eastward, establishing the so-called Rus' Khaganate on the margins of the Byzantine sphere of influence.

+Nazism

+On 6 June 2005, Konstantin Voskoboinik and Bronislav Kaminski were canonised by church.
+The church also has icons of Adolf Hitler who is venerated as a saint for his fight against Bolshevism as "Athaulf the Holy, the Leader of Germany" and the church annually celebrates the anniversary of the beginning of Operation Barbarossa.
+The church also utilizes as its symbol a sort of swastika, called Crux Dissimulata, allegedly an early Christian symbol.